10 cheap business ideas to start for under £5,000

 How much does it cost to start a wedding planning business?

 Kelly Chandler, of the UK Association of Wedding Planners (UKAWP), tells us: “You have to set up a good website, which can cost anything from £500 – although wedding planners generally have good creative skills, so you may be able to manage part or all of the web design stage yourself.”
 You could also set up a basic site for free using self-build, template-based services.
-For more advice, see our guide on getting your business online.

 “There’s no official qualification, although we at the UKAWP do training courses, which cost £599 for a full weekend.
 You also need a base – most people work from home but they still need a good computer, a digital camera and a colour printer,” adds Chandler.